caanene1/Decosus/README.md

 All consensus cells and all unique cells for each version are included in the results table, but if needed, irrelevant or non-consensus cells can be removed from the results once generated.

 As the Cells version of the tool uses fewer contributing methods, the main_cells output table contains fewer cell types than main_samples.

+To extend the signatures as described in the manuscript, set the ext argument to TRUE, then include the signature and annotation using the "sig" and "anno.1" and "anno.2" arguments.
+You can